My finances

 Students who have status under the EU Settlement Scheme may be eligible for ‘Home’ fee status.
 For details on eligibility visit the UK Council for International Student Affairs (UKCISA) website.

-The annual tuition fees for EU students starting the Bachelor of Medicine Bachelor of Surgery degree in 2023 is currently £46,400.
+The annual tuition fees for EU students starting the Bachelor of Medicine Bachelor of Surgery degree in 2024 are £47,900.

 International students